rohtie/Sakuhin/IDEAS.md

     * Main window
     * Preview window (same as main window)

-* When not using projection mapping with splash
+* When projection mapping we should render the shader once to an offscreen fbo where the size is a power of 2 to get better performance

 * Display shader fbo result with another shader

 * Shader manager
     * Create shader (left click shaders menu)